 (G.) READING SURAHS FALAQ AND NASS, AYAH KURSI OR FATIHA 7 TIMES

 This was taken from the hadith of the mushrik who received ruqya treatment from the sahabi where surah fatiha was read 7 times (Tirmidhi 2063: Sahih or Hasan) and from the ruqya advice from Sheikh Abdullah Jibreen (rahimullah) who described reading a ayah kursi, fatiha, falaq and nass 7 times based on the same hadith.
-Having said that, we believe that ruqya can be read with any odd number and we are NOT restricting it to just 7 times.
+Having said that, we are NOT restricting it to just 7 times.

 (H.) READING SURAHS FALAQ & NASS AS A PAIR

-All or most of the hadith that describe how the Nabi salulahu alayhi wasalam did self ruqya on himself, show us that he would read the last 2 Quls and then blow on himself so there should not be any issue with someone pairing these two surahs together.
+All or most of the hadith that describe how the Nabi salulahu alayhi wasalam did self ruqya on himself, show us that he would read the last 2 Quls together as a pair and then blow on himself so there should not be any issue with someone pairing these two surahs together.
 (Please see the tafseer of surahs falaq and nass in Tafseer Ibn Kathir).

 (I.) SELECTING ANY QURANIC AYAH FOR RUQYA